Article updated: December 12, 2022

 - The ability to send messages to apps including Salesforce and Marketo

 A majority of customers are now managing their social engagement in the upgraded tool.
 We strongly recommend that customers still using the legacy Assignments Manager begin moving their teams over now.
 All your assigned and resolved messages will be available in the new view.
-See Manage tasks in Assignments for an overview of the new Assignments Manager.
+See Engage with and assign conversations in Inbox for more information.

 As of January 28, 2019, Hootsuite will stop support for Google+.